lepture/authlib/docs/client/apps.rst

 them to frameworks registry.

 .. deprecated:: v0.7
     Please use loginpass_ instead.
-This module will be removed in v0.9.
+This module was removed in v0.9.

 .. _loginpass: https://github.com/authlib/loginpass